mitranim/mitranim.github.io/templates/posts/divinity-original-sin-2.md

 Don't be shy about disabling music when you find it grating.

 Ability to talk to animals is _essential_.
 They have amazingly written and voiced dialogs.
-Start with the Pet Pal talent, or enable the built-in mod ("gift bag") Animal Empathy.
+Start with the Pet Pal talent, or enable the [built-in mod](#built-in-mods) Animal Empathy.

 Useful external resources: